the permanent influence of a parent on his son - ExBulletin

 the permanent influence of a parent on his son

-BEIJING , May 14, 2023 /CNW/ – For Chinese President Xi Jinping, his mother Qi Xin set an outstanding example in many ways for her son and played a crucial role in shaping the values and priorities of a future leader of the country.
+BEIJING , May 14, 2023 /PRNewswire/ — For Chinese President Xi Jinping, his mother Qi Xin set an outstanding example in many ways for her son and played a crucial role in shaping the values and priorities of a future leader of the country .

 Qi, born in 1926, joined the Communist Party of China (CCP) in 1943 at the age of 17, becoming a strong supporter of Party values and beliefs.